 Of the 256 infants with an SBI, 26 (10%) were considered low risk by the rule.
 Of the 38 with an IBI, 5 were considered low risk (13.2%) by the rule.
 The PECARN rule would have missed 10% of infants with an SBI.

-The PECARN rule’s sensitivity dropped from 97.7% in the original study to 89.8% and specificity dropped to from 60% in the original study to 55.5%.
+The PECARN rule’s sensitivity dropped from 97.7% in the original study to 89.8%, and specificity dropped from 60% to 55.5%.

-Specificity (those patients who test negative for SBI as a proportion of all of those who don’t have SBI) = 550 / 991 = 55.5%.
+Specificity (the proportion of patients who test negative for SBI compared to all those who don’t have SBI) = 550 / 991 = 55.5%.
 This means that 44.5% are falsely positive.

 What about infants with a really short duration of fever?

-When the group looked at infants with a history of less than 6 hours of fever (n=684, a little over half of the cohort), the sensitivity dropped further to 88.6%.
+When the group looked at infants with a history of less than 6 hours of fever (n=684, a little over half of the cohort), the sensitivity dropped to 88.6%.

 Why did the PECARN rule perform less well in this study?

 The populations may be slightly different.
 Although the authors attempted to exclude ‘critically ill’ infants from this study (as the PECARN study excluded ‘critically ill infants’), a precise definition wasn’t coded in the original Spanish registry.
 Instead, they excluded infants from this study if they were ‘not well looking’ or admitted to ICU.
-Because of the way the data was coded, some critically ill infants may have been included in this study’s dataset, skewing the results.
+Because of how the data was coded, some critically ill infants may have been included in this study’s dataset, skewing the results.

 This study showed that the PECARN rule performed less well in infants with a short duration of fever.
 Overall, infants in the PECARN study had a longer history of fever at presentation – over a third of the PECARN infants had fever >12 hours compared to 11% in this study.
 Over half of the infants in this study presented within the first 6 hours.
-Blood tests are less sensitive in the first few hours of a febrile illness and this may well partially explain why the rule performed less well outside the PECARN dataset.
+Blood tests are less sensitive in the first few hours of a febrile illness and this may partially explain why the rule performed less well outside the PECARN dataset.

 Study bottom line